 - Limit the CDR link to the EU ETS to a certain % amount of CDR to avoid over reliance in the beginning.

 - And to prevent that countries, least responsible for the climate crisis, do not end up, hosting carbon removal projects that bring disproportionate negative impacts and insufficient local benefits the VCM can still make use of avoidance of emissions projects for carbon credits in the South that also bring social and natural co-benefits.
 On the other hand, CDR potential, like in subterranean basalts in the East African Rift combined with gigawatts of untapped renewable energy offer huge revenue opportunities.
 At a recent webinar by WRI, James Mwangi, CEO of Africa Climate Ventures criticized the protectionist approach by the EU allowing only the EU CRCF removals.
-UK, Switzerland, and other European countries are more open to buying international removals.
+Switzerland, and Scandinavian European countries are more open to buying international removal credits.

 Next steps for the EU

-With these above 6 options it is possible to create negative emissions and room for residual emissions with removals for residual emissions from the EU ETS (see blue shaded area in the figure after 2040).
+With these above 6 options it is possible to create negative emissions and room for residual emissions with removals for residual emissions from the EU ETS (see purple shaded area in the figure after 2040).
 Although CDR is not yet explicitly included in the EU ETS, the ETS already covers CCS, CO2 transport via pipelines and geological storage relevant for removals.
 In addition, the proceeds from emission allowance auctions are reallocated via the Innovation Fund, including 4.6 Mton CO2 via CCS.
 Through the Net Zero Industry Act, the EU wants to stimulate 50Mt annual carbon storage in 2030.
 The US also stimulates $ 369 billion through the Inflation Reduction Act $ 180 per ton removal of DAC installations.

 The European Commission could include the above options in the adjustments to the ETS in 2026 and report on how negative emissions can be accounted for and covered by emissions trading.
 And if the waste incineration plants fall under the ETS from 2028, there will be a link with the BECCS available there for the 50% biogenic CO2.